mlochbaum/BQN/README.md

 ### Expressions

 Like APL, BQN uses four *syntactic roles* for values in expressions:
-* **Values**, like APL arrays or J nouns
+* **Subjects**, like APL arrays or J nouns
 * **Functions**, or verbs in J
-* **Modifiers**, like APL monadic operators or J adverbs
+* **1-Modifiers**, like APL monadic operators or J adverbs
-* **Compositions**, like APL dyadic operators or J conjunctions.
+* **2-Modifiers**, like APL dyadic operators or J conjunctions.

-These roles work exactly like they do in APL, with functions applying to one or two arguments, modifiers taking a single function or value on the left, and compositions taking a function or value on each side.
+These roles work exactly like they do in APL, with functions applying to one or two subject arguments, 1-modifiers taking a single function or subject on the left, and 2-modifiers taking a function or subject on each side.

-Unlike APL, in BQN the syntactic role of a value is determined purely by the way it's spelled: a lowercase first letter (`name`) makes it a value, an uppercase first letter (`Name`) makes it a function, and underscores are used for modifiers (`_name`) and compositions (`_name_`).
-Below, the function `{𝕎𝕩}` treats its left argument `𝕎` as a function and its right argument `𝕩` as an argument.
+Unlike APL, in BQN the syntactic role of a value is determined purely by the way it's spelled: a lowercase first letter (`name`) makes it a subject, an uppercase first letter (`Name`) makes it a function, and underscores are used for 1-modifiers (`_name`) and 2-modifiers (`_name_`).
+Below, the function `{𝕎𝕩}` treats its left argument `𝕎` as a function and its right argument `𝕩` as a subject.
 With a list of functions, we can make a table of the square and square root of a few numbers:

         ⟨×˜,√⟩ {𝕎𝕩}⌜ 1‿4‿9
     ┌